Integrated Five-Year BEE/MSEE and BCompE/MSEE Degree Program

 Can I enter the Ph.D. program through the Combined Degree Program?

 • Yes, but you must complete the MS degree before entering the PhD program.
 Credits from the MS program count toward the PhD, not

 • Courses taken as an undergraduate student count toward your undergraduate GPA even if the course is eventually transferred to the graduate program.
 Courses transferred to the graduate program do not affect your graduate school GPA.

 How do I apply for a teaching or research assistantship?

-• To apply for a research assistantship, speak with a faculty member in your research interest area as faculty make their own hiring decision for research positions.
+• You can apply for a research assistantship (speak with a faculty member in your research interest area as faculty make their own hiring decision for research positions)

 A 50 percent graduate assistantship pays for a student’s full tuition, 95 percent of health benefits, and had a salary of about $19,500 for the 9-month academic year (2016-2017).
 To be eligible, you must have completed your undergraduate degree and activated your graduate status.
 Undergraduate assistantships also are available, but they are paid by the hour and do not have tuition benefits.